Saturday, October 26, 2024

 Base Historic Fresco Pigments.

-Like most other high-temperature furnance products, it is otherwise of great permanence.
-When ground in oil, ultramarine normally has one of the worst painting consistences of any of the pigments and tends to make paints of erractic and usually stringy nature; it is therefore much diluted with waxes and other stablizers by some makers of tube color who require all their paints to have the same butterfly plasicity.
+Like most other high-temperature furnace products, it is otherwise of great permanence.
+When ground in oil, ultramarine normally has one of the worst painting consistences of any of the pigments, and tends to make paints of erractic and usually stringy nature.
+It is therefore diluted with waxes and other stablizers by some makers of tube color, who require all their paints to have the same butterfly plasicity.

 Tube

-Artist who grind their own oil colors find, however, that they are able to paint with colors which are not quite up to this standard.
-Furthermore, ultramarine in oil is of a hue, which is seldom employed full strength; it is almost always used as a tinting color in admixture with whites, yellow, etc., which tend to impart a normal consistency to the mixtures.
+Artists who grind their own oil colors find, however, that they are able to paint with colors which are not quite up to this standard.
+Furthermore, ultramarine in oil is of a hue, which is seldom employed full strength.
+It is almost always used as a tinting color in mixtures with whites, yellow, etc., that tend to impart a normal consistency to the mixtures.

 Artist Grinding Oil Color